Onogurs: Language

 The Onoghuric or Oghuric languages are a branch of the Turkic languages.
-Some scholars suggest Hunnic had strong ties with Oghuric languages and refer to this extended Oghuric grouping as Hunno-Bulgar languages.
+Some scholars suggest Hunnic had strong ties with Bulgar and to modern Chuvash and refer to this extended Oghuric grouping as separate Hunno-Bulgar languages.
+However, such speculations are not based on proper linguistic evidence, since the language of the Huns is almost unknown except for a few attested words and personal names.
+Scholars generally consider Hunnish as unclassifiable.